-Alex Catti, Letizia Airos (February 23, 2017)
+Alex Catti, Letizia Airos (February 17, 2019)

-World-famous Italian chef Lidia Bastianich has a story that transcends the culinary industry.
+To commemorate the National Memorial Day of the Exiles and Foibe (Giorno del ricordo), the Italian celebration for the memory of the victims of the Foibe and the Istrian-Dalmatian exodus.
+World-famous Italian chef Lidia Bastianich has a story as a refugee that transcends the culinary industry.
 Lidia was born following the conclusion of World War II, a time when European countries were still settling border disputes.
 As a young girl, she grew up among three different cultures, each with a profound influence on her.
 Today, as a professional, Lidia's childhood experiences and her family ties continue to prove monumental in her continued success.